 A good compromise

 For those recumbent riders who want a cushier ride, we now offer as standard the foam cushion with a lycra cover over it.
 You will get the cushiness of the foam without the abrasiveness against your skin or expensive cycling jersey.
-Note, however, we recommend that you recline the seat more to ensure you don't feel like you are on a slip-n-slide!
+For a $30 upgrade, we now offer the Ventisit Soft pad that combines the Classic Ventisit ventilation with a soft pad sandwiched in the middle.

 We hope this helps clarify seat pads on your performance recumbent.
 For some, like those who live in areas with “real” seasons, it may mean owning two pads - a foam pad for the winter to help you keep warm and a Ventisit for the summer to help you keep cool.
 In either case, the seat pad can play a pivotal role in ensuring you are comfortable riding your recumbent in any condition.